Celarity Blog • Updated Feb 1, 2023

 How to Manage “Right-Brained” Employees

 Today’s workplace hosts a variety of work styles and ethics.
 Understanding these styles can make you a more successful leader and a better manager.
 According to Roger W. Sperry’s theory, most creatives use the right-brain workstyle, which can make them more visual and intuitive.
-People using their “right-brain” naturally look at the bigger picture and develop creative strategies to solve problems.
+People using their “right brain” naturally look at the bigger picture and develop creative problem-solving strategies.
 So how do you manage employees obtaining this workstyle?
 According to Forbes.com, here are a few tips for managing your marketing and creative team effectively!

-Tell them what you want to be completed, not how to complete the task itself.
+Tell them what you want to be completed, not how to complete the task.

 Give clear direction while keeping your distance.

 Creative or right-brain teams have an emotional investment in their projects.
 Encouraging them to use their creativity during the process; is crucial.
-If creatives get off track, guide them back by giving them reminders of requirements.
+If creatives get off track, guide them back by reminding them of their requirements.

 Keep an open mind, especially with new concepts & ideas.